Key Benefits of ELSS Mutual Funds

 ELSS is the best option for salaried individuals who wish to balance risk and return on their investment portfolio.
 While ULIPs and NPS have a high lock-in period and less return potential ELSS has a mandate period of 3 years only which has significant returns.
 This makes it ideal for the fixed-income group.

-First-time investors can consider ELSS for a number of reasons.
+First-time investors can consider ELSS mutual funds for a number of reasons.

 • The risk is minimised if you invest for less than 5 years.